my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 <figcaption>ROC and AUC of a hypothetical perfect model.
 Source: <a href="https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc#:~:text=The%20ROC%20curve%20is%20a,holdover%20from%20WWII%20radar%20detection.">Machine Learning, Google for Developers.</a> </figcaption>
 </figure>

+- Models with higher AUC are generally better.
+- Models with AUC less than 0.5 are worse than random guessing and should be rejected or reworked.

 Toggle thresholds and see how metrics and ROC curve change:
 <https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc#auc_and_roc_for_choosing_model_and_threshold>